 Two broods now exist in Michigan,-brood A occupying districts which include the Thumb and adjacent areas, and a large district including much of southwestern Michigan.
-This area is due to suffer from white grubs in 1933.
+This area is due to suffer from white grubs in 1936.

-Brood C is due to appear in destructive numbers over a smaller area in southern Michigan and in the extreme southeastern parts during 1932.
+Brood C is due to appear in destructive numbers over a smaller area in southern Michigan and in the extreme southeastern parts during 1935.

-For a more complete discussion of white-grubs, see Circular Bulletin No. 132 of this station.
+For a more complete discussion of white-grubs, including the use of lead arsenate in bringing about their control, see Circular Bulletin No. 132 of this station.